DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v7/README.md

 During testing, multiple simulations were performed using different user profiles.

-The results revealed a critical issue:
+The results revealed a structural issue:

 * The generated data did not match expected user profiles consistently
 * In many cases, the results were confusing and difficult to interpret